AdamPayzant/doit_rs/README.md

 Attempting to combine the memory safety guarantees of Rust with a small, auditable codebase.

+I was really unhappy with the existing PAM options for rust, so this project has currently devolved into me writing a safe wrapper for PAM.

 ## Important Points for Consideration

 * Just because this port attempts to make use of memory safety and a smaller codebase